bdoniger/Mitigating-Risks-for-the-Virginia-Lottery/README.md

 This repository contains the code and analysis for the project **"Mitigating Risks for the Virginia Lottery"** by the Data Miners, which uses machine learning techniques to predict lottery odds and promote responsible gaming.
 This project aims to provide data-driven insights to improve decision-making for lottery players.

+Members of this team are: Farhan Khan, Zohaib Khalid, and Ben Doniger.
+The professor for this course was Professor Rich Nguyen.

 ## Getting Started

 Follow the steps below to download the repository and run the project.